Teaching 6th grade math always seems to come with the need to review much of what students learned about in previous years, like:

 Quick Teacher Survey About Fractions

-- “Math teachers, do you feel like your students always need SOME kind of review?”
+• “Math teachers, do you feel like your students always need SOME kind of review?”

-- 100% of responders chose “Yes, always.”
+• 100% of responders chose “Yes, always.”

 So, with the idea of review and practice in mind, I have a quick, easy-prep card game for adding fractions for you!
-You can use this during your fraction addition unit, OR you can use it as a center activity to keep reviewing fraction addition any time during the school year.
+You can use this during your fraction addition unit.
+OR you can use it as a center activity to keep reviewing fraction addition any time during the school year.

 What is This Adding Fractions Game?

-This card game for adding fractions is called “Make One.”
-Students are dealt a hand of fraction cards, which you can access for free below, and their goal during the game is to find as many sets of fraction cards that add together to equal one that they possibly can.
+Students use fraction cards, which you can access for free below, and their goal during the game is to find as many sets of fraction cards that add together to equal one as possible.

 Preparing for the Game